Sample Advisory Board Invitation Letter

-Use This Advisory Board Letter Example to Get People to Join Your Board
+A Sample Advisory Board Invitation Letter to Get People to Join Your Board

 Wondering how to write an invitation to become a board member?
-Below you'll find an example of an advisory board letter you can use to invite people to serve on your small business's board.
+Below you'll find a sample advisory board invitation letter you can use to recruit people to serve on your small business's board.

 An advisory board staffed with qualified individuals can provide your business with advice and expertise in a variety of disciplines including management, marketing, accounting, staffing, customer service, technology, etc.